-The DAMA Guide to the Data Management Body of Knowledge
+The DAMA Guide to the Data Management Body of Knowledge (DAMA-DMBOK)

-This chapter from The DAMA Guide to the Data Management Body of Knowledge (DAMA-DMBOK)discusses recent shifts in data management and why data should now be considered a corporate or enterprise asset.
+This chapter from The DAMA Guide to the Data Management Body of Knowledge (DAMA-DMBOK) discusses recent shifts in data management and why data should now be considered a corporate or enterprise asset.
 This chapter provides an overview of data management, explains how to manage data in the information age, the functions of data management and the goals of the DAMA-DMBOK Guide.

 From the authors: Written by over 120 data management practitioners, The DAMA Guide to the Data Management Body of Knowledge (DAMA-DMBOK) is the most impressive compilation of data management principals and best practices, ever assembled.
 It provides data management and IT professionals, executives, knowledge workers, educators, and researchers with a framework to manage their data and mature their information infrastructure.
 The equivalent of the PMBOK or the BABOK, the DAMA-DMBOK provides information on: